 My answers: Head to the grocery store on a busy weekend, go on roller coasters, sit in Friday traffic to head to Cape Cod for a weekend, cut my hair short and dye it purple

-10 tips article I mentioned.
+After you use discuss the responses your students, create an anchor chart with tips to persuade similar to the 10 tips article I mentioned.
 One tip is to have good timing, You have to pick your moment to persuade a person to do something.
-I'm not going to bake chocolate chip cookies at 10PM on a Sunday night no matter how badly you ask me.
+I’m not going to bake chocolate chip cookies at 10PM on a Sunday night no matter how badly you ask me.
 But if you asked me on a Saturday morning or a rainy day, show me the chocolate chips!

 Thank you for stopping by my blog today!
 As a special thank you, I’m making my Patriotic Treats product for persuasive and descriptive writing 50% off until Wednesday night, May 21, 2014.

 Mentor Monday will be going on a Summer break after Memorial Day, but will be back up in August ready to provide you with great new books for your classrooms.
 Have a great week!

 To link up to this post, use this Mentor Monday button, and call your post, “Mentor Monday 5/19/14: Persuasive Writing.
 Thank you so much!